williamlim-1/retail-business-intelligence/README.md

 - How does seasonality affect revenue trends?
 - What are the top products by revenue?
 - What specific stores produce the highest revenue?
+- Do specific categories get discounted more than others?

 ---